RajendraMM/project2/README.md

  # New project
-this project was created on local system
+this project was created on local system by Raj